FSMLang/FSMLang.github.io/index.rst

 FSMLang is was created to allow design work in the problem space of finite state machines without the encumbrances of any particular implementation language.
 Thus, FSMLang is implemented as a "pre-processor," generating code in any desired general programming language to implement the described finite state machine.
-FSMLang allows effort to be focused on the definition of events, states, and transitions.
+FSMLang allows effort to be focused on the definition of events (including the sequences in which the events are expected), states, and transitions.
 Indeed, though the action to be taken in any particular event/state intersection is declarable, the actual definition of that action is treated as a detail which falls outside the scope of FSMLang.
 Moreover, the mechanisms for collecting or determining events are also outside the language scope.
 FSMLang creates an object or objects in a target programming language which, when